Back to blog

 Key Decision Variables

-API flexibility: can you run the same agent architecture with a different model provider if needed?
-Vendor neutrality at the API layer matters for long-term architectural flexibility.
+API flexibility matters for long-term architectural health.
+Can you run the same agent architecture with a different model provider if needed?
+Vendor neutrality at the API layer gives you negotiating room and reduces migration pain later.

-Audit capabilities: enterprise compliance requires audit trails for AI decisions.
-Which vendors provide the logging, explainability, and audit interfaces that your compliance program requires?
+Audit capabilities are non-negotiable for enterprise compliance.
+Which vendors provide the logging, explainability, and audit interfaces your compliance program requires?

-Model capability ceiling: if your use case requires the highest model capability available, you may accept higher lock-in as a trade-off.
+Model capability ceiling sometimes overrides other considerations.
+If your use case requires the highest model capability available, you may accept higher lock-in as a trade-off.
 The trust-flexibility matrix is not absolute — capability requirements constrain the viable options.

 The Decision Framework